sampsonv/github-trending/README.md

 * 【2023-10-15】[wechatpay-apiv3 / wechatpay-java](https://github.com/wechatpay-apiv3/wechatpay-java) - 微信支付 APIv3 的官方 Java Library
 ## Python

+* 【2023-11-24】[ticarpi / jwt_tool](https://github.com/ticarpi/jwt_tool) - 🐍 A toolkit for testing, tweaking and cracking JSON Web Tokens
+* 【2023-11-24】[NeumTry / NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
+* 【2023-11-24】[cleanlab / cleanlab](https://github.com/cleanlab/cleanlab) - The standard data-centric AI package for data quality and machine learning with messy, real-world data and labels.
+* 【2023-11-24】[deepseagirl / easylkb](https://github.com/deepseagirl/easylkb) - easylkb - Easy Linux Kernel Builder
+* 【2023-11-24】[matterport / Mask_RCNN](https://github.com/matterport/Mask_RCNN) - Mask R-CNN for object detection and instance segmentation on Keras and TensorFlow
+* 【2023-11-24】[LetsShareAll / Profiles_for_Clash](https://github.com/LetsShareAll/Profiles_for_Clash) - 可自动生成一些能够用于 Clash for Windows、Clash for Android 等应用的配置文件的 Python 脚本。Python script can be used to generate some profiles for Clash for Windows、Clash for Android and so on.
 * 【2023-11-23】[PKU-YuanGroup / Video-LLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA) - Video-LLaVA: Learning United Visual Representation by Alignment Before Projection
 * 【2023-11-23】[PostHog / posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
 * 【2023-11-23】[OpenBMB / ProAgent](https://github.com/OpenBMB/ProAgent) - An LLM-based Agent for the New Automation Paradigm - Agentic Process Automation